XiaChen2016/LeetCode--HashTable/README.md

 # LeetCode--HashTable
-These are my answers of "Hash Table" questions.
+These are my answers of "Hash Table" questions, all of which have been accepted by leetcode's judgement.